VAIL HIGH SCHOOL COURSES

 Algebra 2 Honors focuses on all of the topics covered in Algebra 2 with an emphasis on higher level understanding of concepts in preparation for Pre-Calculus & AP Calculus.
 Students will be required to learn concepts in more depth.
 (Prerequisite: Algebra 1 and Geometry)

-Algebra 3 Grade 12 One Credit
+Statistics Grades 12 One Credit

 Pre-Calculus Honors Grades 10-12 One Credit

 This Honors level course reviews topics covered in Algebra I, Geometry, and Algebra 2 at an accelerated pace to prepare students to study Calculus.
 Students must have earned an A or B in Algebra 2 to be considered for this course.
 Topics considered are functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations and inequalities, trigonometric functions, sequences and probability, and Analytic Geometry.
 A graphing calculator is recommended for this class.
-(Prerequisite: Algebra 2 or equivalent)
+(Prerequisite: Algebra 2)

 AP Calculus AB Grades 11-12 One Credit